 Leader Position Specific-Scoutmaster training, Course S24, can be completed by taking a traditional classroom session or by using the Scouting U website on-line training.
-However, IOLS-Introduction to Outdoor Leader Skills, Course S11, must be taken through a course conducted by district or council trainers.
+However, IOLS-Introduction to Outdoor Leader Skills, Course S11, as mentioned above, must be taken through a course conducted by district or council trainers.